Nikos Ganos: Career

+It was reported in November 2018 that ERT had approached Ganos about potentially representing Greece at the Eurovision Song Contest 2019 in Tel-Aviv, Israel.
+Ganos refused to confirm whether any talks had taken place but did express interest.

+Ganos entered a song titled "Yamas" into Ethnikós Telikós in a bid to represent Greece at the Eurovision Song Contest 2025 in Basel, Switzerland.
+ERT did not select "Yamas" for the national final and the song was later released to the public on 13 February 2025.

 Personal life

 Nikos Ganos was born and lives in Athens, Greece.
 He has toured around Greece.
 He has two tattoos, one of an ancient Greek soldier's helmet on his back and "family tree" written in Hindi on his left arm.